 Cancer Health Disparities

-- AACR Cancer Disparities Progress Report 2022.
-The second edition of this trailblazing report, released in June 2022, outlines the complex socioeconomic, cultural, and environmental factors that drive and perpetuate cancer health disparities.
+- AACR Cancer Disparities Progress Report 2024.
+The third edition of this trailblazing report, released in May 2024, outlines the complex socioeconomic, cultural, and environmental factors that drive and perpetuate cancer health disparities.

 - AACR Conference on The Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved.
-The 15th edition of this conference, which took place September 16-19 in the AACR headquarters city of Philadelphia, highlighted the latest science behind inequities in cancer incidence and mortality.
+The 16th edition of this conference, which took place September 29-October 2 in Orlando, Florida, highlighted the latest science behind inequities in cancer incidence and mortality.
 The AACR featured the conference on its blog and in Cancer Today magazine:

 - AACR Project GENIE.
 This international cancer registry of real-world data can provide insights into the biological and genetic factors that are associated with cancer in racial and ethnic minorities.